bernardorivas/website/content/authors/admin/_index.md

 ## About Me

 Bernardo Rivas is a postdoctoral fellow in mathematics at the University of Toledo.
-His research focuses on the rigorous study of nonlinear dynamical systems, with a particular interest in hybrid systems and gene regulatory networks.
-He develops combinatorial and topological frameworks grounded in Conley Index Theory, and designs algorithms to rigorously identify global dynamics in complex models.
+He completed his PhD at Rutgers University and holds MS and BS degrees in Mathematics from the Universidade de São Paulo (ICMC) in Brazil.
+His work bridges theoretical mathematics with computational methods to solve problems in hybrid settings, systems biology and dynamical systems.

-Bernardo completed his PhD at Rutgers University and holds MS and BS degrees in Mathematics from the Universidade de São Paulo (ICMC) in Brazil.
-His work bridges theoretical mathematics with computational methods to solve problems in systems biology and dynamical systems.
+Bernardo's research focuses on the rigorous study of nonlinear dynamical systems via computational topology.
+He is currently interested in extending the framework to hybrid dynamical systems, including applications in robotics and drug discovery.
+He develops combinatorial frameworks grounded in algebraic topological arguments to identify and characterize global dynamics in complex models.